-Regular inspections of the feet of your flock are highly recommended to catch any possible infections at an early stage.
+Regular inspections of your flock’s feet are highly recommended to catch any possible infections at an early stage.

 So how do you treat a chicken who has bumblefoot?
 An antibacterial spray like Banixx may help when caught in an early stageBanixx may help.

-As far as the treatment goes for more severe cases, we wouldn't recommend taking any actions by yourself but always consult a vet.
+Regarding the treatment for more severe cases, we wouldn’t recommend taking any actions by yourself but always consult a vet.
 Your veterinarian can determine what bacteria has infected the wound and suggest an appropriate medical treatment.

 Gout is a complex form of arthritis and a sign of significant kidney dysfunction.
 Some symptoms of gout can look like bumblefoot.
 There’s swelling and deformity seen on the chicken foot, so how can you determine whether it’s bumblefoot or gout?